WHAT is retinitis pigmentosa?

-ARE THERE OTHER ABNORMALITIES IN CHILDREN WITH RP?
+ARE THERE OTHER problems IN CHILDREN WITH RP?

-RP is usually an isolated finding.
-However, RP can be associated with other systemic abnormalities including hearing loss (Usher Syndrome).
+RP is usually a problem that only affects the eyes.
+However, RP can be seen in those with other disorders including hearing loss as seen in Usher Syndrome.

 HOW DOES THE DISEASE PROGRESS?

-The age of onset and progression of RP is extremely variable.
-Some affected people maintain good vision into the 5th or 6th decade, while others have profound vision loss early in life.
-It is important to have serial exams with an ophthalmologist to maximize vision and provide resources for help and support.
+The age when RP starts and the course it takes is extremely variable.
+Some affected people maintain good vision into their adult years, while others have severe vision loss early in life.
+It is important to have regular eye exams with an ophthalmologist to maximize vision and provide resources for support.

 ARE THERE ANY TREATMENTS FOR RP?